coterahq/learn-era-by-example/README.md

 ### The `.learn.ts` files

-each `.learn.ts` file contains examples of how to use the concept in nasty.
-Start in these files to see examples on how to use a concept
+Each `.learn.ts` file contains examples of how to use the concept in nasty.
+Start in these files to see examples on how to use a concept.

 ### The `.test.ts` files

-These let you apply the skills you've learned in examples by fixing unit tests
+These let you apply the skills you've learned in examples by fixing unit tests.

 ```typescript
 test.skip("I'm a description of the example", () => {